 ClassPublished Rate RangeLowest RateAverage RateHighest Rate

-Flying from the U.S. to Europe in Emirates business class for as few as 45,000 Aeroplan points sounds like an incredible deal.
+The possibility of flying from the U.S. to Europe in Emirates business class for as few as 45,000 Aeroplan points sounds like an incredible deal.
 Sadly, we couldn't find an award seat on one of these flights for anywhere near the minimum of the published range.
+More often than not, prices were twice as high.

 The third distance band applies to flight itineraries between 5,001 and 9,000 miles.
 Emirates-operated itineraries within this band include: